Free Bet Streak on the Betfair Exchange: How to get involved and can you beat the Betfair Tipsters?

 Opt-in here to start your first free Bet Streak challenge

-This Saturday Betfair are offering you the chance to start at free bet streak by placing a £10 bet on any sport on the Betfair Exchange.
+This Saturday Betfair are offering you the chance to start a free bet streak by placing a £10 bet on any sport on the Betfair Exchange.

-Even if that first bet loses, you will be credited with a £10 free bet to begin your streak, and then have the chance to earn free bets on the Exchange for the next seven days.
+Even if that first bet loses, you will be credited with a £10 free bet to begin your streak.
+For every winning £10 bet you have for the next seven days on the Befair Exchange we will credit you with another tenner to keep that streak going.

-We have collated some of the best tips from our football tipsters to inspire you to get your streak underway by placing your qualifying bet on any sport on Saturday 21st September, but before we get into those, let us walk you through how to get involved.
+We have collated some of the best tips from our horse racing tipsters to inspire you to get your streak underway by placing your qualifying bet on any sport on Saturday 28 September, but before we get into those, let us take you through how to get involved.

 How does Betfair's Free Bet Streak offer work?